khatch31/khatch31.github.io/docs/index.markdown

   - How can we make RL agents that can generalize quickly and efficiently to new tasks?
   - How can we make RL algorithms that leverage prior knowledge about a task during training instead of training from *tabula rasa?*

-Currently, I am conducting research in the Stanford IRIS Lab under Dr. Chelsea Finn, where I am developing an offline RL algorithm for heterogeneous datasets that don't have reward labels.
-I previously conducted research in the Stanford Intelligent Systems Laboratory (SISL) under Dr. Mykel Kochenderfer, where I conducted research on using RL for autonomous vehicle safety and control.
-I also worked as a research intern on a collaborative project between SISL and the Johns Hopkins University Applied Physics Laboratory (APL)  on developing RL based methods to defend industrial control systems against cyber attacks.
+Currently, I am conducting research in the Stanford [IRIS](https://irislab.stanford.edu/){:target="_blank"} Lab under Dr. [Chelsea Finn](https://ai.stanford.edu/~cbfinn/){:target="_blank"}, where I am developing an offline RL algorithm for heterogeneous datasets that don't have reward labels.
+I previously conducted research in the Stanford Intelligent Systems Laboratory ([SISL](https://sisl.stanford.edu/){:target="_blank"}) under Dr. [Mykel Kochenderfer](https://mykel.kochenderfer.com/){:target="_blank"}, where I conducted research on using RL for autonomous vehicle safety and control.
+I also worked as a research intern on a collaborative project between SISL and the Johns Hopkins University Applied Physics Laboratory ([APL](https://www.jhuapl.edu/){:target="_blank"})  on developing RL based methods to defend industrial control systems against cyber attacks.

 <html>
  <head>